NetZero Coffee and the Traceability Seal

 The label that connects sustainability, traceability, and greater market value

 The specialty coffee market is experiencing a moment of accelerated evolution.
-Consumers want clarity on how the coffee was produced, and international buyers demand environmental and origin verifications.
+Consumers want clarity on how the coffee was produced, and international buyers demand environmental and origin proof.
 In this scenario, the NetZero Coffee Traceability Label emerges as a certification that proves the coffee was grown with sustainable biochar, delivering complete traceability and added value for producers, cooperatives, and exporters.

 The label represents a new way to communicate impact, quality, and responsibility within the coffee supply chain.

-What is a coffee traceability label?
+What is a traceability label for coffee

 In the case of the NetZero Label, it identifies coffees produced with biochar, a sustainable input that brings agronomic, environmental, and commercial benefits.
 The application is monitored and recorded in the field, ensuring real transparency and differentiating the coffee in the most demanding markets.